Afghan Girls Robotics Team: 2021

-In early August 2021, Somaya Faruqi, the current captain of the team, was quoted by Public Radio International about the future of Afghanistan, stating, "We don’t support any group over another but for us what’s important is that we be able to continue our work.
+In early August 2021, Somaya Faruqi, former captain of the team, was quoted by Public Radio International about the future of Afghanistan, stating, "We don’t support any group over another but for us what’s important is that we be able to continue our work.
 Women in Afghanistan have made a lot of progress over the past two decades and this progress must be respected."

-On August 17, 2021, the Afghan Girls Robotics Team and their coaches were reported to be attempting to evacuate, but unable to obtain a flight out of Afghanistan, and that they appealed to Canada for assistance.
-As of August 19, 2021, it was reported some members of the team and their coaches had evacuated to Qatar.
+On August 17, 2021, the Afghan Girls Robotics Team and their coaches were reported to be attempting to evacuate, but unable to obtain a flight out of Afghanistan, and a lawyer appealed to Canada for assistance regarding the evacuation of the team members.
+As of August 19, 2021, nine members of the team and their coaches had evacuated to Qatar.
+The founder of the team, Roya Mahboob, and DCF board member, Elizabeth Schaeffer Brown, were previously in contact with the Qatari government to assist the team members in their evacuation from Afghanistan.

 By August 25, 2021, some members arrived in Mexico.
+Saghar, a team member who evacuated to Mexico, said, "We wanted to continue the path that we started to continue to go for our achievements and to go for having our dreams through reality.
+So that's why we decided to leave Afghanistan and go for somewhere safe" in an interview with The Associated Press.
 The members who have left Afghanistan participated in an online robotics competition in September and plan to continue their education.

 A documentary film titled Afghan Dreamers, produced by Beth Murphy and directed by David Greenwald, was in post-production when the team began to evacuate.

+2022

+The Afghan Dreamers were involved in a training program at the Texas A&M University at Qatar’s STEM Hub.

+2023

+The Afghan Girls Robotics Team had a booth at the 5th UN Conference on the Least Developed Countries, where they displayed some of the robots the team had constructed.

+Afghan Dreamers documentary

+The Afghan Dreamers documentary from MTV Documentary Films premiered in May 2023 on Paramount+.
+The film was directed by David Greenwald and produced by David Cowan and Beth Murphy.
+In a review for Screen Daily, Wendy Ide wrote, "This film, with its likeable cast of girl nerds and positive message, should enjoy a warm reception on the festival circuit, and will be of particular interest to events seeking to showcase women's stories from around the world.
+It also serves as a timely cautionary tale – a case study on just how quickly the rights and the opportunities of women can be curtailed, at the behest of the men in power."